Bellfalasch/frontend-forum/slides-a11y-forum.md

 # <twemoji-wheelchair-symbol/> Our first sessions with Inklud

 * Time with a certified a11y expert sure helps
+* Three teams are "done", the will share their findings
-* He had one session with Builders first (they will share shortly)
+* He had one session with Builders first
-* Last week he had two sessions, one with sales commercial and one with sales private
+* Last week he had one with sales commercial and one with sales private
 * We learn a lot in general too

 ---